data-preservation-programs/singularity/docs/en/technical-architecture/data-preparation.md

 Every data set can have one or more sources for data.
 A source is simply a pointer to a folder of data, that can be stored on storage supported by [RClone](https://github.com/rclone/rclone), including local file storage.

-Data preparation begins a singularity user:
+Data preparation begins when a singularity user:
 1. Creates a dataset
 2. Adds a source to the dataset
 3. Starts the data prepartation worker